Hot Tub Setup Essentials

 To reduce exposure to the wind, which contributes to cooling, you should ideally position your Lay-Z-Spa near a windbreak like a wall or fence.
 Using a shelter, such as a shed or gazebo, will protect from the wind, rain, prevent debris falling in, give privacy and enable you to use your inflatable hot tub all year long.
-It’s worth bearing in mind that you should also protect your liner from extensive direct sunlight too, so a shelter is a great investment.
+It’s worth bearing in mind that you should also protect your inflatable hot tub from extensive direct sunlight too, so a shelter is a great investment.

 Our Lay-Z-Spa Dome offers all the above, has a spacious interior, detachable doors and is easy to setup and pack down.

 Consider the Weight

 One of our heaviest hot tubs, the Mauritius AirJet, weighs approximately 1,370kg (23,076lb) when filled with water and can accommodate up to 7 people, which adds even more to the overall weight.
 You need to really consider this when placing your hot tub on surfaces like decking.

 You will want close proximity to a drain when you come to empty your hot tub's water.
 You also want to be close to power.
 Your Lay-Z-Spa comes with a 7-metre power cable and you will need to be able to reach a grounded socket with RCD protection.
 Never use an extension lead.

 To easily drain your inflatable hot tub, we have an electric 800gal Drain Pump with a 5-metre hose to direct the water where you want.

 If you don’t have access to power outside, we recommend getting a qualified electrician to install a grounded socket with RCD protection.